 The core team sent out a call for blog posts to inspire the roadmap for the 2021 edition.
 Originally, I wasn't going to write a post because I'm a college student with too much homework, but I decided to make time anyway, and write up my opinion.

-About MeJeron Lau is a programmer, composer, trombonist, a junior at Augsburg University, and the founder of The Cala Project, Plop Grizzly, and ScoreFall.
+About MeJeron Lau is a programmer, composer, trombonist, a senior at Augsburg University, and the founder of The Cala Project, Plop Grizzly, and ScoreFall.
 Jeron's favorite programming language is Rust, and favorite genre of music is synth-pop.

 A Brief Intro To Asynchronous Programming In Rust